truenas/middleware/docs/userguide/freenas_install.rst

     :width: 5.8228in
     :height: 3.0335in

-Use your arrow keys to highlight the USB, compact flash device, or virtual disk to install into, then tab to "OK" and press :kbd:`Enter`.
+Use your arrow keys to highlight the USB, compact flash device, or virtual disk to install into, press the :kbd:`spacebar` to select it, then press
+:kbd:`Enter`.
 FreeNAS® will issue the warning seen in Figure 2.3d, reminding you not to install onto a storage drive.
 Press :kbd:`Enter` to start the installation.

 **Figure 2.3d: FreeNAS® Installation Warning**